 Together, we thus have that the variance of the OLS estimator is equal to

 The matrix is the population (true) expectation of the product of the vector X with its transpose.
-Similarly, denotes the population residual variance.
+Similarly, denotes the population error variance.
 To estimate the variance in practice, we can use the expression in the previous equation, replacing by its usual sample estimate, .
 The matrix can be estimated by its empirical (sample) mean

 The variance of the OLS estimator can thus be estimated by